The Children of William Wetmore and Ann Ponting

 It is possible that prior to marrying Anne, John Cole Cox fathered a child with Anne's first cousin (once removed) Elizabeth Ponting, the daughter of George Ponting and Esther Cullimore.
 John Cole Cox Ponting was baptised on 18 April 1851 at Stone, the son of Elizabeth Ponting of Woodford (Appendix H).

+In 1861, John and Ann were farming 140 acres in Hill with 4 men and 3 boys.
+Children Catherine.
+Susan and Robert are listed.
+It's not clear where Edith would have been.
 By 1871, 51 year old John and 46 year old Ann were farming 300 acres in Hill with 8 men and 3 boys.
 Living with them was their 12 year old daughter, Susan, a scholar.
-Their elder daughters "Kate" and Edith, aged 15 and 14 were scholars at Redland Park, Camerton Villa's, Westbury on Trym.
+Their elder daughters "Kate" and Edith, aged 15 and 14 were scholars at Redland Park, Camerton Villas, Westbury on Trym.
 Their 10 year old son "R H Cox" is a scholar at what looks like The Agricultural and Commercial Gardener School in Woodmancote, Dursley.
 Their son Edward was possibly lodging with schoolmistress Anne King and her father at Milbury Heath, Thornbury.

-In 1881 John and Ann Cox were farming 30 acres with 6 men and 1 boy in Hill.
-Their daughters Edith and Susan and their sons Robert H and Edward J were living with them at the time.
-Catherine was living with her 91 year old grandfather Thomas Hewett at Hill.
+In 1881 John and Ann Cox were farming 300 acres with 6 men and 1 boy in Hill.
+Their daughters Edith and Susan and their sons Robert H and Edward J were still living with them at the time.
+Their daughter Catherine was living with her 91 year old grandfather Thomas Hewett at Hill.

-By 1891 71 year old John and 65 year old Anne were still living in Hill but John is now a retired farmer.
-Their 32 year old daughter Susan is once again the only child listed.
+By 1891, 71 year old John and 65 year old Anne were still living in Hill but John is now a retired farmer.
+Their 32 year old daughter Susan is the only child listed.
 Their son Robert, now 30 is farming on his own account in Hill.
 Was he still at the family farm?
 Living with him are his sisters, 35 year old Catherine and 34 year old Edith.
-Although shown as a separate household , their entry is next to that of their parents.
+Although shown as a separate household, their entry is next to that of their parents.
 The only "child" unaccounted for is Edward, who aged 27 was boarding with 29 year old Herbert C Isaac at Woodchester, Thornbury.
 Both are described as "manager of timber yard".

 John Cole Cox of Hill died on 8 May 1895 aged 75 years old and was buried at Rockhampton on 13 May 1895.
 Probate was granted to Edward John Cox and Robert Hewett Cox, both farmers.
 His estate was valued at £534 5s 9d.

-In 1901 75 year old Anne Cox is living on her own means, With her are her children, 45 year old Catherine, 42 year old Susan, 40 year old Robert and 37 year old Edward.
+In 1901 75 year old Anne Cox is living "on her own means" at Hill, With her were her children, 45 year old Catherine, 42 year old Susan, 40 year old Robert and 37 year old Edward.
 There is no trace of Edith Cox in the 1901 census.

-In 1911 Robert Hewett Cox, aged 50, Catherine Cox, aged 55, Susan Cox, aged 52 and Edward John Cox, aged 47 are all living at Nupdown, Thornbury and are described as dairy farmers.
-Edith was visiting Frederick William Beechers at The Gables, Kings Road, Walton on Thames.
-Aged 54 she gives her occupation as a correspondence clerk.
+In 1911 John and Ann's children, Robert Hewett Cox, aged 50, Catherine Cox, aged 55, Susan Cox, aged 52 and Edward John Cox, aged 47 are all living at Nupdown, Thornbury and are described as dairy farmers.
+Also at the address was 18 year old servant Beatrice Edith Till.
+Their sister Edith Cox was visiting Frederick William Beechers at The Gables, Kings Road, Walton on Thames, aged 54, she gives her occupation as a correspondence clerk.

 - Robert Hewett and Anne Cox

 Thomas and Hester Hewett's son Robert Hewett married Anne Cox of Middle Mills, Berkeley on 13 December 1854 at Hill.
 Robert is described as a yeoman of Hill.
 Anne was the daughter of William Cox and Ann Wetmore.
-Ann Wetmore was Esther Hewett's sister and so bride and groom were cousins.
+Ann Wetmore was the sister of Robert's mother Esther and so bride and groom were cousins.
 The witnesses were Ellen Cullimore, George R Leonard and Francis W F Berkeley.

 In 1861 34 year old Robert and 27 year old Anne were living at Michaelwood Lodge Farm, Berkeley where Robert was farming 360 acres with 6 labourers.